There’s no denying how much a healthy white smile can benefit your life and increase your self-confidence.

 For those with very sensitive teeth or bruxism, whitening may not be the right decision.

 Chemicals within the whitening compounds may intensify your symptoms.
 If you have any of these conditions, it is best to consult with a specialist before using any whitening product.
 It is best if you get in touch with https://pureimagecanada.com/ they are the best when it comes to teeth whitening.

 Bottom line – Is Teeth Whitening Bad For You?

 When appropriately used, teeth whitening products are considered to be safe.

-While there can be some side effects from teeth whitening, most conventional whitening treatments are safe for as long as you follow the product’s directions.
+While there can be some side effects from teeth whitening, most conventional whitening teeth whitening Rock Hill SC are safe for as long as you follow the product’s directions.

 If you are unsure about whether or not whitening is right for you, it is always best to discuss the options with your specialist.